-All measurements in the East-West direction must be made with a steel tape measure, and made from the start of the row, not foundation-to-foundation.
-For example, if the plans were to call for the first 4 spans to be 100" each, the tape should be staked to the ground, and the ground should be marked at 0", 100", 200", 300", 400".
+All measurements in the North-South direction must be made with a steel tape measure, and made from the motor pier location, not foundation-to-foundation.
+For top of pile measurements the steel tape measure should be attached to the top of the motor A-Frame, and checked at each top of pile location.

 Measuring from foundation-to-foundation allows tolerances to stack up.
 In this case, a 2" tolerance would have stacked up to be 8" off by only the fifth foundation, and will cause major installation issues further down the road.
-If necessary, tape measures should be marked prior to use or prints should be marked up to indicate additive measurements (ie. 0", 8'4", 16'8", 25'0", 33'4").
+If necessary, tape measures should be marked prior to use or prints should be marked up to indicate additive measurements (ie. 0", 25'11", 53', 80'2", 107'3").